 Developed as part of the instructor’s Masters Thesis in Lesley University’s Community Art & Education program, this workshop has been delivered for a variety of audiences including children, teens, college students, teachers and professionals.
 Past professional workshop clients include the Boston National Historic Park interpretive staff, Reebok Advanced Concepts department, the U-Mass Boston Art Department, the Community Art Center, and NuVu Studio.
 Workshops have been delivered on a volunteer basis for clients such as Haley House’s “Art is Life Itself” series and the Creative Union Gallery.

 I employ the same approach to creativity explored in these workshops as I do in my own artistic practice.
 At the outset of a workshop I will sometimes share artworks with participants to provide a concrete example of ambiguity reinterpretation.
-Artworks employing symbol reinterpretation include Selections from a Symbology of Struggle and the sequels Bad Idea and Liberalism vs. Progressivism.
-Artworks employing object reinterpretation include the video artworks Home Schlocking and Wes Buckley’s Soundcrafting with Wes Buckley, Episode 7, for which I make a special guest appearance.
+Artworks employing symbol reinterpretation include Selections from a Symbology of Struggle, the sequels Bad Idea and Liberalism vs. Progressivism, and the diptych General Reassembly.
+Artworks employing object reinterpretation include gameshow Name That Schlock, the video artwork Home Schlocking, and Wes Buckley’s Soundcrafting with Wes Buckley, Episode 7, in which I make a special guest appearance.

 “Neil’s workshop was creative and inspiring, helping my students to develop a playful and inquisitive approach to learning.
 The exercises were inventive and well constructed, and I’m bringing him back again this year!” – Erik Levine, Associate Professor of Art, U-Mass Boston